elastic/ecs/rfcs/0000-rfc-session.md

 ## Scope of impact

-Scope of impact should be minimal, with no breaking changes exepcted.
+Scope of impact should be minimal, with no breaking changes expected.

 <!--
 Stage 2: Identifies scope of impact of changes.
 Are breaking changes required?
 Should deprecation strategies be adopted?
 Will significant refactoring be involved?
 Break the impact down into: